 Downtime is expensive in any production environment, so we eliminated a common wear item within most blasting units: the pinch valve.
 Typically a pinch valve withstands no more than 10,000 cycles; however, Comco’s patented PowderGate® valve endures up to 250,000 cycles before requiring any maintenance.

-The PowerFlo and DirectFlo blasters are available with either a three or a six liter capacity tank to handle the increased quantities of abrasive required in production applications.
+The PowerFlo and DirectFlo blasters are available with either a three or a six-liter capacity tank to handle the increased quantities of abrasive required in production applications.
 Both come equipped with an easily removable tank basket.

 Both blasters use a larger (3/8″) abrasive hose to improve production capability.
-The bigger abrasive hose allows use of larger nozzles (up to 0.125″) or use of multiple smaller nozzles for fixtured applications.
+The bigger abrasive hose allows the use of larger nozzles (up to 0.125″) or use of multiple smaller nozzles for fixtured applications.

 Multiply Your Throughput